builder555/wifi-cluster/README.md

 </pre>

 _Why?_
-- Reduce the load on WiFi if devices only need to communicate with each other.
+- Reduce the load on the host WiFi if devices only need to communicate with each other.
 - Allow adding multiple devices if only one is authorized to connect to WiFi
 - Can run in a docker container